Mayan cichlid fish is a 22-cm long fish belonging to the Cichlidae family. It reaches a maximum length of 39.4 cm.

 The Mayan cichlid fish might, however, suffer from malnourishment if it does not consume enough animal prey.

-This species is philopatric, i.e., it’s a non-migratory species which prefers constant inhabitation of its current water body.
+This species is philopatric, i.e., it’s a non-migratory species that prefers constant inhabitation of its current water body.
 Thus, the location of shoals of the Mayan cichlid fish can be safely predicted and accounted for.

 Both the male and female Mayan cichlids are involved in taking care of the eggs and rearing the children.
 The Mayan cichlid fish is also monogamous.
 The eggs are adhesive and, thus, stick easily to any protective place they are stored in.